nesi/perf-training/_lessons/python-scatter/05-mpi.md

 MPI is a standard application programming interface for creating and executing parallel programs.
 MPI was originally written for C, C++ and Fortran code but implementations have since become available for a variety of other languages, including Python.

 MPI programs are started as a bunch of instances (often called "processes" or "tasks") of an executable, which run concurrently.
-As the program runs, the computation usually vary between the processes and the program may need to exchange data with other processes.
-An example of data exchanges is point-to-point communication where a process sends data to another process.
-In other cases data may be "gathered" from processes and sent to a root process.
-Inversely, data can be scattered from the root process to other processes.

 As the process runs, the program may need to exchange data ("messages" - hence the name) with other processes.
 An example of data exchanges is point-to-point communication where one process sends data to another process.
 In other cases data may be "gathered" from multiple processes at once and sent to a root process.
 Inversely, data can be "scattered" from the root process to multiple other processes in one step.